How to use regex in Python

 print(f"Both find: {match1.group(0)} and {match2.group(0)}")--OUTPUT--Both find: 123 and 123

-r"\d+"naturally. - This simple habit makes your code cleaner and helps you avoid hard-to-spot bugs, especially with complex patterns.
+• This simple practice makes your patterns much cleaner and helps you avoid hard-to-spot bugs, especially as your expressions get more complex.

 Advanced regex techniques

-Now that you've seen how to find and replace text, you can unlock more powerful patterns with capturing groups, search flags, and lookaround assertions.
+Now that you can find and replace simple patterns, you can tackle more complex challenges using capturing groups, search flags, and lookaround assertions.

 Capturing groups with parentheses